Bible Study · Guided · Romans

 "What then shall we say to this?
 If God is for us, who is against us?"
 Romans 8:31

-The final movement is a doxology disguised as an argument.
-Paul shifts into a rhetorical mode: seven questions in nine verses, each one expecting the same answer: nothing.
+Paul closes with seven questions in nine verses, each one expecting the same answer: nothing.
 Nothing can condemn.
 Nothing can separate.
 Nothing in all creation can undo what God has done in Christ Jesus.
+For two movements Paul has been building a careful argument.
+Now the argument becomes praise.
+The logic has done its work, and what's left is worship.

 Romans 8:34